What to expect when your expecting!

 - Plan to announce your pregnancy.
 Think about how and when you want to tell your friends and family the good news, and if and when you’ll announce on social media.
 Most women wait until the end of the first trimester to do so, when the risk of miscarriage is lower.
 And if you’re employed, start thinking about when to tell your boss your pregnant and what to say; do your research in advance to understand your company’s maternity leave policies.

 There is definitely a lot to think about during this first twelve weeks while your body is adapting to your pregnancy, so take it easy and enjoy the ride, if your not too sick.
-Doctor google is very helpful in keeping you informed and apps like Babycenter and What to expect can help you track your babies progress and keep you informed about what to expect.
+Doctor google is very helpful in keeping you informed and apps like Babycenter and What to expect can help you track your babies progress and keep you informed about What to expect when your expecting!

 Chat to you again soon.